Backyard Burning Safety and Reminders

 Recycle yard debris.
 Chip, compost, or haul debris to a recycling center.

 Call before you burn yard debris.
 Check with your local fire agency or air protection authority to learn if there are any burning restrictions and if a permit is required.
-Our Local Burn Information Line is 1-877-982-0011 and is updated each day after 9 AM.
+Call 1-877-982-0011 or click here and click on the "Daily Burning Information" link on the right side of our Dispatch center website home page.
+(Updated each day after 9 am)

 Know the weather forecast.
 Never burn on dry or windy days because it is easy for burning to spread out of control.